awslabs/service-workbench-on-aws-cn/docs/docs/installation_guide/installation/pre-installation/conf-settings.md

 ### Separately deployable components

-The Service Workbench code is divided into multiple (currently seven) separately deployable components (SDCs): backend, UI, post-deployment, edge-lambda, infrastructure, machine-images, and prepare-aster-acc.
+The Service Workbench code is divided into multiple (currently seven) separately deployable components (SDCs): backend, UI, post-deployment, pre-deployment, edge-lambda, infrastructure, machine-images, and prepare-aster-acc.
 Each SDC has a directory in the location, main/solution.
 You can run the script either from the root directory or also deploy each SDC separately using individual scripts.
 For more information, see  [serverless framework and projects](/installation_guide/components).

 ### Prepare the main configuration file